davidcalhoun/davidbcalhoun.com/src/content/posts/2010-09-14-using-navigator-connection-android.md

 ---
-title: 'Optimizing based on connection speed: using navigator.connection on Android 2.2+'
+title: "Optimizing based on connection speed: using navigator.connection on Android 2.2+"
 date: 2010-09-14
 comments: true
 author: David
 layout: post
 permalink: /2010/using-navigator-connection-android
 tags:
   - javascript
   - android
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Introduction